-On Windows servers where the DHCP and DNS are separate functions it's Note were very important to configure the DHCP server to communicate with the DNS in order for the iServer's Host Name to correctly respond.
+On Windows servers where the DHCP and DNS are separate functions it's Note server to communicate with the DNS in order for the iServer's Host Name to correctly respond.
 If you cannot access the iServer using its Host Name, please contact your network administrator to make sure the DHCP and DNS servers are linked together.

 Protocol - It's the network protocol the iServer communicates with the Ethernet Network.
-Options are TCP, UDP, and ModbusTCP.
+Options are TCP.
+UDP. and ModbusTCP.
 The default is TCP.